pakkaponwattanawaha/GuildFi-Assignment/README.md

  We will need to assign variable for the coordinate

- let  ` Xc, Yc, Zc is the [x,y,z] coordinate of the camera relative to its original coordinate`
+ let  ` Xc, Yc, Zc is the x,y,z coordinate of the camera relative to its original coordinate`

- let  ` Xp, Yp, Zp is the [x,y,z] coordinate of the camera relative to the Main plane`
+ let  ` Xp, Yp, Zp is the x,y,z coordinate of the camera relative to the Terrain Plane`

- let ` θ is the polar angle of camera to the Z-Axis of the main plane `
+ let ` θ is the polar angle of camera to the Z-Axis of the Terrain Plane `

  and for this specific setup notice that `Xc = Xp`